ONieto7/ONieto7/README.md

 - **MySQL**: Knowledge in database management and design.
 - **HTML & CSS**: Proficient in creating responsive and well-structured web interfaces.
 - **JavaScript**: Knowledge in creating dynamic functionalities for web pages.
+- - **Node.js**: Familiar with server-side development and asynchronous programming.
+- **RESTful APIs**: Understanding of API creation and consumption in web applications.
+- **Angular**: Familiar with components, data binding, and SPA structure.
 - **Python**: Getting familiar with its syntax and basic concepts.
 <!--END_SECTION:knowledge-->